DependableSystemsLab/DynPolAC/README.md

     discreteEventSimulator -l 0.5 -m 3 -s 2 -E 5000 -q 1 -p /ubc/Mehdi/queue1.csv
 ```

+2. **samplePolicy**: Some previously used policy files are provided.
+3. **sampleDB**: A sample data base is provided.
+The database is parsed one time by your database application.
+Once data are ready to be queried, you can use posix message passing mechanism to query the database.
-2. FormalVerification: contains scripts to parse the XML policy files and reports if there is any conflict --- Z3 solver is used to see if the constraints are satisfiable.
+4. **FormalVerification**: contains scripts to parse the XML policy files and reports if there is any conflict --- Z3 solver is used to see if the constraints are satisfiable.